dy1z/docs/content/docs/development/templates.md

 ---
 title: "Templates"
 slug: "templates"
-description: "Learn how to create HTML emails with Nunjucks template inheritance in Maizzle"
+description: "Learn how to create HTML emails with template inheritance in Maizzle"
 ---

 # Templates